nitosan/GearVRf-docs/docs/tutorials/play_with_vr_video.md

 Now that you've learned how to use controllers with GearVR Framework.
 We are going to learn how to play VR video in VR

 ##Create Project
-Create a GearVR Framework project is by copying the [template project](https://github.com/nitosan/GearVRf-template)
+Create a GearVR Framework project by copying the [template project](https://github.com/nitosan/GearVRf-template)

 Perform the following steps to make sure your project runs correctly

-1. Copy your [Oculus signature file](https://developer.oculus.com/osig/) to `app/src/main/assets` folder.
+1. (if developing for Gear VR) Copy your [Oculus signature file](https://developer.oculus.com/osig/) to `app/src/main/assets` folder.
-1. Change the `applicationId` in `build.gradle` to a unique name to avoid naming conflict when you testing the app later
+1. Change the `applicationId` in `build.gradle` to a unique name to avoid naming conflict when you test the app later
-1. Change the `app_name` in `res/values/strings.xml` to avoid confusion when you debugging the app.
+1. Change the `app_name` in `res/values/strings.xml` to avoid confusion when you debug the app.

 ##Intro